Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 scipy_sf_error_set_action(SF_ERROR_LOSS, SF_ERROR_WARN)
 ```

-The idea then, was to split off this code into a shared library, which ended up being called `libsf_error_state` [].
+If `special.gamma` is evaluated at an array containing a negative integer, then when the scalar kernel is evaluating the
+offending entry, it will signal `SF_ERROR_SINGULAR` and `sf_error_actions` will be consulted to figure out what action
+to take.

 ## The many battles to actually ship it

-`libsf_error_state`'s contents are fairly simple, but how does one actually ship a shared library within a Python
+The shared library `libsf_error_state`'s contents are fairly simple, but how does one actually ship a shared library
-package like SciPy?
-The process for creating and using shared libraries depends on the operating system and compiler
+within a Python package like SciPy?
+The process for creating and using shared libraries depends on the operating system
-toolchain.
-SciPy supports a wide range of platforms in aim of its goal to democratize access to scientific computing
+and compiler toolchain.
+SciPy supports a wide range of platforms in aim of its goal to democratize access to scientific
-tools and the greatest challenge turned out to be getting things to work on each of them.
-Several times, just as we
+computing tools and the greatest challenge turned out to be getting things to work on each of them.
+Several times, just
-thought everything was finally working, another quirk would pop up that needed to be addressed.
+as we thought everything was finally working, another quirk would pop up that needed to be addressed.

 ### Path troubles

-The initial challenge was finding the right invocations to give to the meson build system, used by SciPy [].
+The initial challenge was finding the right invocations to give to the meson build system used by SciPy [].
 Extension
 modules are configured in the `meson.build` files spread across SciPy's source tree and we needed to figure out how to
 set up a shared library and link it into each of the special function ufunc extension modules.
 Irwin and I begin working
 on this independently, comparing notes as we went.